JJ/santa-markdown/letter.md

 Those elves nearest the screen observed lots of red, but not nice red, and nothing resembling working code.
-So they gave Rudolph the (nice) Red Nose Reineer a note, which he dutifully carried pricked in one of his smaller antlers.
+So they gave Rudolph the (nice) Red Nose Reindeer a note, which he dutifully carried pricked in one of his smaller antlers.

 "Should we go back to Perl6 then?".